ddhogan/ddhogan.github.io/_posts/2018-08-18-scope_and_hoisting_of_variables_functions_and_this_in_javascript.markdown

 var x;
 x = 5;
 ```

-When the variable is declared with `var`, it's value is undefined, but it is known to be a variable.
-Then the next line makes x's value 5.
+When the variable is declared with `var`, its value is undefined, but it is known to be a variable.
+Then the next line makes x's value equal to 5.
 But, this isn't the case with `let` and `const`.
 Welcome to the [Temporal Dead Zone](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let#Temporal_Dead_Zone).

 ```JS
 // Example 4 (credit MDN)
 function do_something() {